sfallahadl/aws-gitops-workshop/content/40_continuous_delivery/basic_cd.md

 1. Scan the docker image for security issues
 1. Run integration tests
 1. Checkout the manifests and update the tag in the Helm values
-1. Commit the results back
+1. Commit/Push the results back in the manifests repository.

 At this point the Codefresh GitOps agent will perform the deployment automatically.
 After some minutes if you visit the application again in your browser you will see the new application version deployed.